huggingface/datasets/datasets/sem_eval_2020_task_11/README.md

   - `technique`: the propaganda technique classification label, with possible values including `Appeal_to_Authority`, `Appeal_to_fear-prejudice`, `Bandwagon,Reductio_ad_hitlerum`, `Black-and-White_Fallacy`, `Causal_Oversimplification`.

 ### Data Splits

-Describe and name the splits in the dataset if there are more than one.

-Describe any criteria for splitting the data, if used.
-If their are differences between the splits (e.g. if the training annotations are machine-generated and the dev and test ones are created by humans, or if different numbers of annotators contributed to each example), describe them here.

-Provide the sizes of each split.
-As appropriate, provide any descriptive statistics for the features, such as average length.
-For example:

 |                            | Train  | Valid | Test |
 | -----                      | ------ | ----- | ---- |